cnachtigall1991/mycfg/README.md

-## Welcome to the CS: GO configs of WarDuck.
+## Welcome to the CS: GO configs of Puffy Owl (with keys for Danger Zone).

 > **Instructions:**
 >